-One round of groundwater samples will be collected from each of the five monitoring wells installed at the site.
+Groundwater samples will be collected from each of the temporary monitoring wells installed at the site.
 The samples will be collected in accordance with the procedures detailed in Section 8.0 of this document.
-The samples will be submitted to a laboratory and analyzed for VOC and PFAS using EPA

-Method 537 Mod and EPA Method 8260.
-Information obtained from the wells will be used to evaluate the groundwater flow system and determine the concentration of contaminants in groundwater for subsequent material management purposes during construction
+The samples will be submitted to a laboratory and analyzed for VOC and PFAS using EPA Method 537 Mod and EPA Method 8260.
+Information obtained from the wells will be used to evaluate the groundwater flow system and determine the concentration of contaminants in groundwater for subsequent material management purposes during construction.